thisrod/pyfield/README.md

 Grids
 ---

 The mechanics of recording coordinates are done by a class `Grid`, representing a rectangular grid of points in R<sup>n</sup>, along with a system of coordinates.
 The grid need not be aligned with the usual axes or start at the origin: we can represent a skew plane in space, and things like that.
+If one regards R<sup>n</sup> as an address space, and a field as data stored in memory, then grids are pointers to and arrays of that data, and grid geometry plays the role of pointer arithmetic.

 At `Grid` is usually constructed from its axes, as